 v.
-Payroll/Personnel, including (1) payroll processing, (2) reviewing and approving time and attendance records, including leave and overtime worked, and (3) approval process for employee(s) rate of pay or approval and maintenance of pay rate schedules.
+Payroll/Personnel, including (1) payroll processing, (2) reviewing and approving time and attendance records, including leave and overtime worked, and (3) approval process for employee rates of pay or approval and maintenance of pay rate schedules.

-Written policies and procedures were obtained.
-It was noted that the written policies and procedures do not address approval process for employee(s) rate of pay or approval and maintenance of pay rate schedules.
+Written policies and procedures were obtained and do not address the approval process for employee rates of pay or approval and maintenance of pay rate schedules.